-Include information on security policies, records retention, destruction and archive policies, and data protection (including data sharing and CCTV usage) policies.
+Include information on security policies, a records retention and disposal schedule (approved by the Public Records Office for Northern Ireland) any archive policies, and data protection (including data sharing and CCTV usage) policies.

-- File plans (high level, for current records management systems) - Charging regimes and policies
+• File plans (high level, for current records management systems)

+• Charging regimes and policies

 Provide details of any statutory charging regimes.
 Charging policies should include charges made for information you routinely publish.
-They should clearly state what costs you are recovering, the basis on which you make them, and how you calculate them.
+They should clearly state what costs you are recovering, the basis on which you make them and how you calculate them.